How to join SnowPals

 How do I join?
 Is there a membership fee?

 Unlike traditional ski and snowboard clubs with yearly recurring membership fees, join us with a one-time fee of $20.
-Alternatively, if you’d rather commit to volunteering two hours of your time to help us grow or manage the group, your membership fee will be waived; just inquire for details.
+Please complete the TWO STEPS NEW MEMBER APPLICATION BELOW.

 This one-time fee helps us pay for web hosting, backend technical website services, time invested in growing the club, club management and various time consuming backend work such as facilitating Bay Area-Tahoe ride shares and organizing social events.